karanimaina/delani-studio/README.md

       <li>write a comment</li>
       <li>press submit</li>
    </ol>
-  a pop op message indicating your message has been recieved and thank you for contacting  us
+  a pop up message indicating your message has been recieved and thank you for contacting  us

 ## support and contact details.
 for any ideas improvement,concerns or queries you can reach me via  karani.maina2010@gmail.com. you can also make a contribution to this code,fork it etc.